+Retail in China is marked by the unstoppable rise of New Retail.
 According to the definition of Alibaba Research Institute, “new retail” refers to a combination of online and offline business models, namely “online + offline + logistics”.
-The annual compound growth rate of New Retail in China from 2017 to 2019 was as high as 115%.
-Forecasts predict that the scale of the new retail market in China will exceed 1.8 trillion yuan in 2022.
+After experiencing a 14.8% growth in 2020, while offline retail was contracting due to the measures adopted to contain Covid-19, new retail in China is expected to decelerate to a single-digit growth in 2022 from 12.5% in 2021.
+However, forecasts predict that the scale of the new retail market in China will exceed 9 trillion yuan in 2025.
 More than one-third of New Retail consumers in China are in the age group 25-34 years old, while consumers between 18 and 24 years old account for 20% of total shoppers, which together amount to more than half of Chinese online consumers.

 We have robust experience in e-commerce and New Retail market research, as well as in consulting for global retail brands, big supermarket chains in China, cosmetics and luxury brands.
 Our retail industry projects have included distributor analysis, competitive analysis, brand analysis and social media listening.